john-RSintheCloud/RSInTheCloud/README.md

-Resource Space Cloud
+RsIntheCloud
 ==================

-Initiative to port ResourceSpace Digital Asset Management to the Amazon Cloud.
+Initiative to port Resource Space Digital Asset Management to the Amazon Cloud.

 Goals:
 - Full AWS S3 integration.
 Storage reliable that scales
 - Support AWS CloudFront publishing.
 On click publish to CDN.
 - Support on Demand custom Video Transcoding delegated to something else than a local FFMPEG
+  - Using Cloud Transcode project for that: https://github.com/sportarchive/CloudTranscode

 This project is based on OORS - the Object Oriented ResourceSpace project.